Kangalal Kaidhu Sei

-This film was released on 20 February 2004.
-It received mixed reviews and became a box office failure.
-However it achieved a cult status over the years.
+The cinematography was done by B. Kannan, while editing was done by K. Pazhanivel.
+The music was scored by A. R. Rahman, marking his fifth and final collaboration with Bharathiraja.
+Kangalal Kaidhu Sei was released on 20 February 2004 and became a box office success.

 Plot

-John Vaseegaran, also called "Vasee", is a young man who ranks as the 5th richest man in India and 30th in the world.
+John Vaseegaran is a young man who ranks as the 5th richest man in India and 30th in the world.
 In business, his major rival is Pratap, who was earlier a rival to Vasee's parents.
-The plot opens in a graveyard where his parents' funeral takes place.
-Vasee is not disturbed by the demise of his parents as he has not been showered with any affection by them.
-Instead they spent their attention only on developing their business and making money.
+The plot opens in a graveyard where Vasee's parents' funeral takes place.
+However, Vasee is not disturbed by their demise as he had not been showered with any affection by them and they instead spent their attention only on developing their business and making money.
 A lady attending the funeral expresses her condolence to Vasee and leaves.
-While getting into her car she finds that her diamond ring is missing and starts shouting.
+While getting into her car, she finds that her diamond ring is missing and starts shouting.
 Pratap, who is also present there, hears her.
 Vasee quietly takes out the ring from his pocket and puts it back there.

-Soon, Vasee, at the age of 21, inherits the property of his parents and becomes the chairman of 42 companies.
+Soon, Vasee, at the age of 21, inherits his parents' property and becomes the chairman of 42 companies.
 However he is unhappy in his life and yearns for motherly affection.
-Besides, he is also a kleptomaniac.
+He is also a kleptomaniac.
 He consults his family doctor for a solution.
 The doctor instructs him to find love, which makes him dream of a loving, maternal figure named "Cinderella" based on the fairytale character of the same name.

 Vidhya, a young woman working in a shopping mall run by Pratap, sees Vasee stealing a crystal from the shopping mall.
 Later, a diamond exhibition is organized, and Pratap is exhibiting his special diamond with 16 reflecting faces, which is worth ₹10 crore.
-This diamond is under the responsibility of Vidhya.
+This diamond is under Vidhya's responsibility.
 She notices Vasee at the exhibition and becomes alert.
 Shortly afterwards, Vasee steals the diamond in spite of tight security and leaves.
 Vidhya is questioned by police and charged with theft.
-Under interrogation Vidhya remembers Vasee's presence and relates the old incident of crystal theft.
-She immediately understands that Vasee is the thief and tells the police, but the police do not believe her as he is a wealthy man.
-But Pratap believes her as he remembers the diamond ring theft in the graveyard.
+Under interrogation, Vidhya remembers Vasee's presence and relates the old incident of crystal theft.
+She immediately understands that Vasee is the thief and tells the police, but they do not believe her as he is a wealthy man.
+However, Pratap believes her as he remembers the graveyard ring theft.
 In fact, Pratap himself once lost a golden wristlet while shaking Vasee's hand.